-The Dissolved Air Flotation process utilises microscopic air bubbles as the motive force for the removal of colloidal and suspended particles from water and wastewater.
-It is the best available technology (BAT) for separating specific lightweight substances such as:
+The Dissolved Air Flotation (DAF) process utilises microscopic air bubbles for the removal of colloidal and suspended solids in water and wastewater treatment.
+It is the best available technology (BAT) for separating lightweight substances such as:

-- Pre-treatment - In some applications pre-treatment with chemical coagulants and flocculants may be required.
-The selection and dosage of these chemicals will depend on the process and may be critical in optimising the removal efficiencies of the dissolved air flotation (DAF) unit
+- Pre-treatment - In some applications, the wastewater stream is pre-treated with chemicals such as coagulants and flocculants.
+This helps to form "pin flocs" which aid the flotation process.
+The selection and dosage of these chemicals will depend on the applications.
+The dosage is optimized by jar testing, and directly affects the removal efficiency of the dissolved air flotation (DAF) unit.

-- Floated sludge is skimmed off the surface using scraper and paddle wheel mechanisms.
+- Sludge Removal - Floated sludge is skimmed off the surface using either a scoop or scraper mechanism.

-- Clarified water leaves the tank either for direct discharge or for further treatment and re-use.
+- Clarified Water - This leaves the flotation tank either for direct discharge, further treatment or re-use.